Ryan O'Reily: Character overview

-O'Reily is an Irish-American criminal with sociopathic traits, originally sentenced to twelve years to life imprisonment for killing two people while driving under the influence of drugs and alcohol.
-His sentence was later extended to forty years to life after he confessed to a murder he committed with his brother, Cyril.
+O'Reily is an Irish-American career criminal, originally sentenced to 12 years to life imprisonment for killing two people while driving under the influence of drugs and alcohol.
+His sentence was later extended to 40 years to life after he confessed to a murder he committed with his brother, Cyril.
 Before his incarceration, he led the Bridge Street Gang, with Cyril acting as his lieutenant and bodyguard.
-After Cyril suffers permanent brain damage in a fight, O'Reily embarks on a violent binge of substance abuse.
+After Cyril suffers permanent brain damage in a fight, O'Reily guilt ridden over his involvement embarks on a violent, destructive binge of substance abuse.
+He shown to care deeply about Cyril and Gloria Nathan.

-He is intelligent and manipulative, surviving in Oz by exploiting rivalries among inmates and forming temporary alliances with various prison gangs.
-The creator of the series, Tom Fontana, compared him to Iago, the antagonist of Shakespeare's Othello.
+He is highly intelligent, manipulative, and amoral, surviving in Oz by exploiting rivalries among inmates and forming temporary alliances with various prison gangs.
+The creator of the series, Tom Fontana, compared him to Iago, the antagonist of William Shakespeare's Othello.

 Fictional history

 Season 1

-In the pilot episode, O’Reily bribes guards in solitary confinement to allow Johnny Post to set Dino Ortolani on fire, before betraying Post to the Italians.
+In the pilot episode, O'Reily is first featured in a flashback where he and friend are exiting a bar, they encounter Dino Ortalani who shoots them wounding O'Reily and killing his friend.
+When he arrives in Oz he publicly taunts and challenges Ortolani, he bribes a guard, who is revealed to be a friend of his brother Cyril and in solitary confinement allows Johnny Post to set Dino Ortolani on fire, before betraying Post to the Italians.
 Later in the season, he attempts to orchestrate Jefferson Keane’s death.
 This plan, however, fails as Keane kills one of his attackers.
+Scibetta is pleased with the outcome as this causes Keane to be sentenced to death, the Homeboys Adebisi and Wangler to hospitalise Nino's nephew Joey in retaliation.
+Ryan is then given Joey's position as head of the cafeteria, Scibetta also warns O'Reily to stop his arrangement with the CO Mike Healy who is smuggling in his heroin, as it is cutting into the Scillian's heroin profits.
+To stay in good graces O'Reily sells out Healy, who has aided in all of Ryan's plans, without implicating himself, O'Reily and Healy are caught making a transaction and O'Reily refuses to testify against Healy, who is arrested and fired blame is laid on another inmate who suffers a beating.

-O’Reily then partners with Simon Adebisi to murder Nino Schibetta.
-The two feed him ground glass for several weeks, haemorrhage internally.
-Upon his death, O’Reily consolidates influence in the prison drug trade.
-He also supplies Tobias Beecher with heroin, contributing to his addiction and subsequent PCP-induced violent breakdown, during which he blinds Vernon Schillinger in one eye.
+O’Reily then partners with Simon Adebisi in the kitchen, where they scheme together to murder Nino Schibetta.
+The two feed him ground glass for several weeks, causing him to haemorrhage internally.
+Upon Schibetta's hospitalisation and eventual death, O’Reily consolidates influence in the prison drug trade.
+He also supplies Tobias Beecher with heroin, contributing to his addiction and subsequent PCP-induced violent breakdown, during which he attacks and blinds Vernon Schillinger in one eye.
+He also witnesses Beecher attack Schillinger in the gym with other inmates cheering him on.
+During the riot he and Biker gang member Scott Ross attack CO's Joseph Armstrong and Eddie Hunt causing severe injuries to Armstrong, whose evacuation to hospital is negotiated by Mcmanus and Glynn.